Judge: Marjorie Taylor Greene is qualified for reelection

 Greene “urged, encouraged and helped facilitate violent resistance to our own government, our democracy and our Constitution,” Fein said, concluding: “She engaged in insurrection.”

-James Bopp, a lawyer for Greene, argued that his client engaged in protected political speech and was, herself, a victim of the attack on the Capitol, not a participant.
-He also argued that the administrative law proceeding was not the appropriate forum to address the weighty allegations brought by the voters.
+James Bopp, a lawyer for Greene, argued his client engaged in protected political speech and was, herself, a victim of the attack on the Capitol, not a participant.

-The challenge amounts to an attempt “to deny the right to vote to the thousands of people living in the 14th District of Georgia by removing Greene from the ballot,” Bopp said.
+Beaudrot wrote that there's no evidence that Greene participated in the attack on the Capitol or that she communicated with or gave directives to people who were involved.

+“Whatever the exact parameters of the meaning of ‘engage’ as used in the 14th Amendment, and assuming for these purposes that the Invasion was an insurrection, Challengers have produced insufficient evidence to show that Rep. Greene ‘engaged’ in that insurrection after she took the oath of office on January 3, 2021,” he wrote.

+“Expressing constitutionally-protected political views, no matter how aberrant they may be, prior to being sworn in as a Representative is not engaging in insurrection under the 14th Amendment,” he said.

-The challenge to Greene’s eligibility to run for reelection was filed by five voters who live in her district, and the procedure for such a challenge is outlined in Georgia law.
-The law says any voter who’s eligible to vote for a candidate can challenge that candidate’s qualifications by filing a written complaint, triggering a hearing before an administrative law judge.
-Beaudrot’s decision is not binding on Raffensperger, who must determine if Green is qualified to run for reelection.
+The five voters who challenged Greene’s eligibility live in her district, and the procedure for such a challenge is outlined in Georgia law.

-Once Raffensperger makes his decision, either side has 10 days to appeal it in Fulton County Superior Court.
-Raffensperger is facing a Republican primary challenge on the May 24 ballot after he refused to bend to pressure from Trump to overturn Joe Biden’s victory in Georgia.
-Raffensperger has decried the 2021 attack on the Capitol, writing in his book that he found it “highly objectionable” that “people are now trying to minimize what happened on January 6.”
+Once Raffensperger determines whether Greene is qualified to run, either side has 10 days to appeal it in Fulton County Superior Court.
+Raffensperger is facing a primary challenge on the May 24 ballot after he refused to bend to pressure from Trump to overturn Biden’s victory in Georgia.

-The Georgia complaint was filed by Free Speech for People, a national election and campaign finance reform group, on behalf of five voters who live in Greene’s district.
-The group filed similar challenges in Arizona and North Carolina.
+Free Speech for People has filed similar challenges in Arizona and North Carolina.

 Greene has filed a federal lawsuit challenging the legitimacy of the law that the voters are using to try to keep her off the ballot.
 That suit is pending.